 Dr. Cross earned his B.S. from California State University Fresno with a major in Psychology, and then attended The University of Michigan in Ann Arbor for graduate study, beginning in 1980.
 He earned an M.A. in Psychology and an M.A. in Statistics.
 He later earned a Ph.D. in Education and Psychology.
 In 1985, he accepted a position as Assistant Professor in TCU’s Department of Psychology.

-Dr. Cross, with his former colleague Dr. Karyn Purvis, co-authored “The Connected Child: Bringing Hope and Healing to Your Adoptive Family” to help adoptive parents understand the needs of children from hard places.
+Dr. Cross, with his former colleague Dr. Karyn Purvis, co-authored “The Connected Child: Bringing Hope and Healing to Your Adoptive Family” to help adoptive parents understand the needs of children who have experienced trauma.
 “The Connected Child” continues to be a best-seller among adoption books.
 Together, Drs.
 Purvis and Cross created Trust-Based Relational Intervention® (TBRI®), a holistic, attachment based, trauma-informed, and evidence-based intervention for children who have experienced relational trauma.

 Dr. Cross and his staff at the Institute regularly train professionals from around the world in TBRI®.
 The Institute is actively engaged in research that not only demonstrates the efficacy of TBRI® as an evidence-based intervention, but also in research about how to grow trauma-informed organizations and communities.

-In addition to his responsibilities at the Institute, Dr. Cross teaches many TCU courses including Case Studies in Child Development, Generalized Linear Models, and Graduate Developmental Psychology.
+In addition to his responsibilities at the Institute, Dr. Cross has taught many TCU courses including Case Studies in Child Development, Generalized Linear Models, and Graduate Developmental Psychology.

 Dr. Cross’s wife, Trudy, is a retired Kindergarten teacher and a practicing Grandmother.
 He has two adult children, Jennifer and Nate.